-CYS Services takes all reasonable precautions to offer a healthy environment.
-To ensure the safety of all enrolled children/youth the staff will observe children/youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
-Parents/guardians must pick up their child/youth that becomes ill while in care within 1-2 hour after being notified.
+To ensure the safety of all enrolled children/youth, the staff will observe children/youth for signs of illness, or symptoms of contagious disease upon arrival, while they are in care, and before they leave.
+Parents/guardians must pick up their child/youth that becomes ill while in care within 1-2 hours after being notified.
 Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms: